MMus in Performance Audition Requirements by Instrument Type

 Approximately 45 minutes of repertoire should be prepared, from which the audition panel will select, including choices from the following:

-• at least 3 different musical styles
+• At least 3 different musical styles

-• at least one movement from a concerto
+• At least one movement from a concerto

-• must include three movements from Bach Suite III, IV, V, or VI, or one movement or piece from the classical period
+• Must include three movements from Bach Suite III, IV, V, or VI, or one movement or piece from the classical period

 Bass